Graphic Designer

 What steps do you take when you create work that needs to be printed?
 I am creating an invitation through Photoshop but the graphics I usually create are only for web and print feels like a whole different beast.
 What criteria to you use for printers

-Asked by Lucero about 10 years ago
+Asked by Lucero over 10 years ago

 UPDATE...I have now written a guide to becoming a graphic designer.
 It is available as Kindle or in print ...check it out here...
 AMAZON LINK .
 Designers that work mainly on web make the same mistake all the time ...which is, when asked to do a print design they do it in RGB and low res ...because that is the spec they only know and always work in.